 Simply put, it’s no longer only humans that communicate.
 Every time a computer connects to the internet, you visit a webpage (HTTPS), use a messaging or e-mail application on your phone, computers, devices, and software are communicating with each other via the internet, Bluetooth, WiFi.

 The problem is that computers are also very good at deciphering encryption because of the sheer volume of mathematical operations they can complete in a second.
 As a result, securing the internet with modern cryptography is complex.
 The encryptions methods must be sophisticated and also fast enough to secure channels in which data transfer occurs.
-New encryption algorithms are based on complex mathematical problems/algorithms and implement symmetrical and asymmetrical key encryption schemes with a combination of both to secure communication.
+New types of encryption are based on complex mathematical problems/algorithms and implement a combination of symmetrical and asymmetrical key encryption schemes to secure communication.

 Symmetrical key generation uses either stream cipher or block cipher.
 RC4 is the most widely used stream cipher in which a stream of random numbers is combined with the original message.
 The technique is used in Secure Socket Layer (SSL) and Wired Equivalent Privacy (WEP)

-Current encryption standards adopted by governments and the US National Security Agency are generally based on the AES block cipher, which encrypts a fixed-length group of bits: i.e., 128-bit block plaintext and outputs a same size block of ciphertext.
+Current encryption standards adopted by governments and the US National Security Agency are generally based on the AES block cipher, which encrypts a fixed-length group of bits: i.e., it takes a 128-bit block plaintext and outputs a ciphertext of the same size.
 Other popular block ciphers are Blowfish, Twofish, DES.

 Secure authentication (identifying a user and their eligibility for access) and digital certification is also established by using encryption and using private, public, and session keys.
 Hypertext Transfer Protocol Secure (HTTPS) is a secure extension of the HTTP protocol.
 In this case, the communication protocol used on the internet to access a website is encrypted using the Transport Layer Security (TLS) protocol, which prevents eavesdropping, tampering, especially man-in-the-middle attacks.